How many of you hate scope creep?

 When you learn to embrace their changing needs, changing understanding, or changing requests, you get closer to them.
 And as you make an investment to better understand their world (not just your own, and what you have to do), you can transform the relationship to a partnership.

 And partners keep coming back for more – meaning, that in the end, more money is coming too.

-Reason three is simple: you look less like a jerk than if you’re always preventing scope creep
+Third – you look less like a jerk than if you're always preventing scope creep.

 I don't know if you've ever been in a situation where you order something (like paying for movers) and every time you ask about something, they tell you it's not included.
 Oh, it's so frustrating.
 After all, you're paying tons to move.
 At some point, the blankets should either be included or just charge me.
 But simply telling me, over and over, that it's not included and that I should go get them myself, and while I'm there I should pick up tape, bubble wrap and more – just makes me mad.